 Spring Admission Application Deadline: Oct 1 (ALL application materials must be received by this date for consideration)

 The Ph.D.
-Program in Higher Education at Morgan State University is designed to develop scholars and practitioners who will improve the worlds of higher and postsecondary education, as academic leaders, public policy experts, administrators, members of the professoriate, consultants, or training and development professionals.
+Program in Higher Education is designed to develop scholars and practitioners who will improve the outcomes of postsecondary education, as academic leaders, public policy experts, administrators, members of the professoriate, consultants, or training and development professionals.
 The program is a learning community characterized by scholarly rigor, strong connections to broader communities of practice, and a passion for contributing to the betterment of society through education.